aedxn/Energy-Market-Analysis/README.md

 So far my work includes:

-* Exploring and visualising monthly energy consumer price index for selected countries over time
+* Exploring and visualising monthly energy consumer price index for selected countries over time (Data: OECD)
-* Visualisation of the gas price
+* Visualisation of the gas price (Data: Eurostat)
-* Visualisation of gas imports from russia of selected european countries
+* Visualisation of gas imports from russia of selected european countries (Data: Eurostat)